 Was there anything you did to prepare for your meeting in person?

 Thank you again for having this site, I think it will be a great help to many people.

 Thank you for your question.
 We hope this site would be helpful to many people, but that’s just our wishful thinking.

 To be honest, at first I thought “What kind of people fall in love without even hearing each other’s voice!?”
 Then I remembered: “Oh, people like Kimchi Man and me”. ^^ I think the reason I forgot this little fact about our relationship is because it is so difficult to believe anyone can fall in love from just chatting.
 But it happened to us.

-I find it a bit surprising that he would talk about marriage so fast.
+I find it a bit surprising that he would talk about marriage so fast, and if you are only in contact every other week.
 However, each couple has their own pace.
 As does every person.
 It is good you haven’t said you love him if you don’t feel ready.
 But try to relax and enjoy this exciting time of your life.
 Expectation can be just as sweet as the real thing.